spec-first/connexion/README.rst

     app.add_api('my_api.yaml', arguments={'api_local': 'local_value'})
     app.run(port=8080)

-If a value is provided both globally and on the API then the API value will take precedence.
+When a value is provided both globally and on the API, the API value will take precedence.

-Endpoint Routing
+Endpoint Routing to Your Python Views
 ----------------
-Connexion uses the ``operationId`` from each `Operation Object`_  to identify which function should handle each URL.
+Connexion uses the ``operationId`` from each `Operation Object`_  to identify which Python function should handle each URL.

-For example:
+**Explicit Routing**:

 .. code-block:: yaml